roylee17/monitor/docs/architecture/peer-discovery.md

 - **Only validators in the initial validator set deploy consumer chains**
 - Initial validator set is determined at spawn time by the provider chain
-- Initial validator set always contains provider consensus keys for consistent identification
+- Initial validator set contains the keys that will be used for consensus:
-- Consumer key assignments are handled separately during genesis construction
+  - Consumer consensus keys for validators who assigned consumer keys before spawn time
+  - Provider consensus keys for validators who did NOT assign consumer keys
+- The provider chain automatically handles this when generating the CCV patch
 - No random subset selection or pre-determination of validators
 - Monitors must honor the provider chain's CCV genesis